farsider350/AustraliaCash-Core/doc/README.md

-Australiacash Core
+Coin Core
 =============

 Setup
 ---------------------
-Australiacash Core is the original Australiacash client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Australiacash transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Coin Core is the original Coin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Coin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Australiacash Core, visit [australiacash.org](https://australiacash.org).
+To download Coin Core, visit [coin.org](https://coin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Australiacash on your native platform.
+The following are some helpful notes on how to run Coin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/australiacash-qt` (GUI) or
+- `bin/coin-qt` (GUI) or
-- `bin/australiacashd` (headless)
+- `bin/coind` (headless)

 ### Windows

-Unpack the files into a directory, and then run australiacash-qt.exe.
+Unpack the files into a directory, and then run coin-qt.exe.

 ### OS X

-Drag Australiacash-Core to your applications folder, and then run Australiacash-Core.
+Drag Coin-Core to your applications folder, and then run Coin-Core.

 ### Need Help?

-* See the documentation at the [Australiacash Wiki](https://australiacash.org/info/) for help and more information.
+* See the documentation at the [Coin Wiki](https://coin.org/info/) for help and more information.
-* Ask for help on [#australiacash](http://webchat.freenode.net?channels=australiacash) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=australiacash).
+* Ask for help on [#coin](http://webchat.freenode.net?channels=coin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=coin).

 Building
 ---------------------
-The following are developer notes on how to build Australiacash on your native platform.
+The following are developer notes on how to build Coin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)